 We’ve all been told not to cry over spilt milk … but when a milk spill happens on your carpet, it’s hard not to feel a little emotional.

-If a milk spill isn’t treated correctly, and quickly it can leave a terrible smell in addition to forming a stain on the carpet.
+If a milk spill isn’t treated correctly and quickly, it can leave a terrible smell in addition to forming a stain on the carpet.

 Here’s what to do.

-Milk is prone to stain carpets because the fat and protein in milk will stick to the carpet fibres and backing, providing a great food source for bacteria.
+Milk is prone to staining carpets because the fat and protein in milk will stick to the carpet fibres and backing, providing a great food source for bacteria.
 If the milk isn’t cleaned up, the result can be a horrible smell.

 So, what about skim milk?
 With a lower fat content, skim milk is likely to cause less damage than full-fat milk.
 So, if the kids spill full-fat milk, then time is of the essence.
 If skim milk is spilt, then your response time isn’t quite as important.